Summer of Love (album)

-Summer of Love (stylized as SUMMER of LOVE) is the sixth greatest hits album by Japanese singer-songwriter Kumi Koda, released on July 22, 2015 through Rhythm Zone.
+Summer of Love (stylized as SUMMER of LOVE) is the sixth greatest hits album by Japanese singer-songwriter Koda Kumi, released on July 22, 2015 through Rhythm Zone.
 It follows her five previous greatest hits albums, Best: First Things (2005), Best: Second Session (2006), Best: Bounce & Lovers (2007), Out Works & Collaboration Best (2009), and Best: Third Universe/Universe (2010).
 The compilation was released in many different formats including a one-disc standard edition, and a two-disc CD and DVD package.
 The album includes three new tracks; "Ex Tape", the album's lead promotional single, "Hurricane", and "No One Else but You".

 Summer of Love was appreciated by contemporary critics who noted the vast production of Koda's collection.
 The album debuted at number seven on the Japanese Oricon Albums Chart, making it her fifth top ten album, but became her lowest selling compilation album to date.
 Summer of Love is also Koda's first compilation to miss the chart in Taiwan.
 "Ex Tape" was released as a promotional single, but failed to chart in any Japanese music charts.